Particular/docs.particular.net/samples/hosting/aws-lambda-sqs/sample.md

 snippet: SQSEventFunctionHandler

-Meanwhile, the message handler for `TriggerMessage`, also hosted within the AWS Lambda project, is regular NServiceBus message handler which are also capable of sending messages.
+Meanwhile, the message handler for `TriggerMessage`, also hosted within the AWS Lambda project, is a regular NServiceBus message handler that is capable of sending messages.

 snippet: ServerlessEndpointTriggerMessageHandler